 Students are expected to produce a written report of their research results.
 This will typically be in the form of a manuscript to be submitted for publication (or if already published, a copy of the published paper).
 If a publication is not expected, the final written report should take the form of a manuscript for publication.

 Annual Meeting with the Director:

-Students will meet with the director to discuss a plan for completion of the Concentration, and at least annually to review progress.
-A final meeting will certify that the requirements for the Concentration have been completed.
+Students will meet with the Director to devise their MBM curriculum and at least annually to review progress.
+A final meeting will certify that all MBM requirements have been completed.